Fresh corn, fresh thyme and a little maple syrup team up to make this fresh corn johnnycakes recipe something special for breakfast, lunch or dinner!

 - Mix the flour, cornmeal, baking soda and baking powder together.
 Add the pureed mixture to the flour mixture and stir until just combined.

 - Heat an electric griddle to medium high, or put a large skillet over medium high heat with a little butter in it.
-I like to use a griddle because it make the cakes easier to flip!
+I like to use a griddle because it makes the cakes easier to flip!

 - Ladle about 1/4 cup of batter onto the griddle for each cake.
 It’s a thick batter, so you can quickly mush it down a little into a pancake shape.